-Mario almost gulped when he saw King Boo's wrath, such as it was when he found out that already, Luigi had taken a few of the Portrait Ghosts out of action including a 'Boss Ghost' named Chauncey.
-A few of his Boo minions who had accompanied him were cowering before their lord as he ranted and raved about this human foe.
+Mario almost gulped when he saw King Boo's wrath, such as it was when he found out that already Luigi had taken a few of the Portrait Ghosts out of action including a 'Boss Ghost' named Chauncey.
+A few of his minions who accompanied him were cowering before their lord as he ranted and raved about this human foe.
 He wanted more ghosts to patrol the corridors, he wanted Luigi destroyed.
 Why had he been given a chance?
 Who had decided to give him a chance?

 Mario smiled to himself, fortunately hidden from King Boo's view.